vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 I searched and found an even longer version, and replaced it with a longer one.
 This [stainless steel tube](https://s.click.aliexpress.com/e/_oFz0a1i) is 8 mm width and 300 mm long (0,24 inch width x 7,78 inch long).
 A bit too long, but I could cut it to the right maximum length, now it reaches the complete bottom of the bottle.
-This tube is also 2 mm wider but also fits perfect in the milk adapter.
+This tube is also 2 mm wider but also fits perfectly in the milk adapter.

 <a href="images_bottle_hack/saws_tube.jpg">
 <img src="images_bottle_hack/saws_tube.jpg" alt="saw tube" height="250px" />